GSA/ai-hackathon-template/README.md

 ### Submitting your repository

 After you create you repository from this template, submit your repository's URL to the hackathon staff on Slack.
+Please submit the full URL, such as [https://github.com/octocat/Spoon-Knife](https://github.com/octocat/Spoon-Knife).
 We will then fork your repository and keep our fork updated.

 ### Using the repository